christiane-bacani/steam-charts-tracker/README.md

 ## Roadmap

+- [ ] Add fact table construction for mart layer
+- [ ] Migrate Gold Data Layer to Snowflake Cloud Data Warehouse
+- [ ] Fix the ETL/ELT Pipeline Logic for stage and gold data layer to handle SCDs and not use replace logic every schedule
 - [ ] Wrap pipeline in Apache Airflow DAGs for scheduled orchestration
-- [ ] Add fact table construction for mart layer
 - [ ] Power BI / dashboard integration for player trend visualization
-- [ ] Add app_id and game_name to trending_games scraper
-- [ ] Migrate raw data storage from dict to local JSON
-- [ ] Add Snowflake cloud load integration
+- [ ] Use Apache Spark through PySpark to handle massive amount of data and for Proof of Work
+- [ ] Create the Web App for steam users for recommendation of game based on preferences and game statistics
 ---

 ## Author